usnistgov/SFA/README.md

 - Extract STEP-File-Analyzer.exe from the zip file and run it.
 This will install the IFCsvr toolkit that is used to read STEP files.
 - Generate a spreadsheet or CSV files for at least one STEP file.
 This will install the STEP schema files for the IFCsvr toolkit.

 Download the SFA files from the GitHub 'source' directory to a directory on your computer.
+The source code is based on version 1.72 of the NIST-built version.

 - The name of the directory is not important
 - The STEP File Analyzer is written in [Tcl](https://www.tcl.tk/)